clairesquires99/RecomendationApp/README.md

 - [Project status](#project-status)

 ## Description

 This app is primarily intended for use on mobile devices, and as such was designed using the mobile-first design principle.
 The front-end is primarily basic bootstrap styling (this allowed me to focus on the functionality of the app).

 There are two main parts of functionality that were implemented: the social network, and the interaction with the APIs.
-The social media network allows users to sign up and then login using an email address and password, afterwhich they are able to follow other users.
+The social media network allows users to sign up and then login using an email address and password, after which they are able to follow other users.
 Once the user has followers, they can recommend items to these followers.
-The APIs allow users to asscess content to recommend to their followers.
+The APIs allow users to access content to recommend to their followers.
 Various APIs are used to search and fetch content of a specific media type (e.g. books use the [Google Books API](https://developers.google.com/books/docs/v1/using)).

 ## Demo

 Try it out at https://clairesquires99.pythonanywhere.com/.

 Sign up or use one of the already created profiles to test the app out.